Loyalty: Whistleblowing

 Several scholars, including Duska, discuss loyalty in the context of whistleblowing.
 Wim Vandekerckhove of the University of Greenwich points out that in the late 20th century saw the rise of a notion of a bidirectional loyalty—between employees and their employer.
 (Previous thinking had encompassed the idea that employees are loyal to an employer, but not that an employer need be loyal to employees.)
 The ethics of whistleblowing thus encompass a conflicting multiplicity of loyalties, where the traditional loyalty of the employee to the employer conflicts with the loyalty of the employee to his or her community, which the employer's business practices may be adversely affecting.
-Vandekerckhove reports that different scholars resolve the conflict in different ways, some of which he, himself, does not find to be satisfactory.
-Duska resolves the conflict by asserting that there is really only one proper object of loyalty in such instances, the community, a position that Vandekerckhove counters by arguing that businesses are in need of employee loyalty.
+Vandekerckhove reports that different scholars resolve the conflict in different ways, some of which he does not find to be satisfactory.
+Duska resolves the conflict by asserting that there is really only one proper object of loyalty in such instances—the community—a position that Vandekerckhove counters by arguing that businesses are in need of employee loyalty.

 John Corvino, associate professor of philosophy at Wayne State University takes a different tack, arguing that loyalty can sometimes be a vice, not a virtue, and that "loyalty is only a virtue to the extent that the object of loyalty is good" (similar to Nathanson).
 Vandekerckhove calls this argument "interesting" but "too vague" in its description of how tolerant an employee should be of an employer's shortcomings.
 Vandekerckhove suggests that Duska and Corvino combine, however, to point in a direction that makes it possible to resolve the conflict of loyalties in the context of whistleblowing, by clarifying the objects of those loyalties.

 Marketing

 Businesses seek to become the objects of loyalty in order to retain customers.
 Brand loyalty is a consumer's preference for a particular brand and a commitment to repeatedly purchase that brand.
-Loyalty programs offer rewards to repeat customers in exchange for being able to keep track of consumer preferences and buying habits.
+So-called loyalty programs offer rewards to repeat customers in exchange for being able to keep track of consumer preferences and buying habits.

-One similar concept is fan loyalty, an allegiance to and abiding interest in a sports team, fictional character, or fictional series.
+A similar concept is fan loyalty, an allegiance to and abiding interest in a sports team, fictional character, or fictional series.
 Devoted sports fans continue to remain fans even in the face of a string of losing seasons.

-In the Bible

-Attempting to serve two masters leads to "double-mindedness" (James 4:8), undermining loyalty to a cause.
-The Bible also speaks of loyal ones, which would be those who follow the Bible with absolute loyalty, as in "Precious in the eyes of God is the death of his loyal ones" (Psalms 116:15).
-Most Jewish and Christian authors view the binding of Isaac (Genesis 22), in which Abraham was called by God to offer his son Isaac as a burnt offering, as a test of Abraham's loyalty.
-Joseph's faithfulness to his master Potiphar and his rejection of Potiphar's wife's advances (Genesis 39) have also been called an example of the virtue of loyalty.